IOxCyber/CyberEssentials/Metasploit/Basics.md

 ## Usages:
 - Can be used in any phase from [`information gathering to post-exploitation`](https://www.sentinelone.com/cybersecurity-101/cyber-kill-chain/#:~:text=Although%20the%20original%20cyber%20kill,actions%20on%20objective%2C%20and%20monetization.). or (Recon, Weaponization, Delivery, Exploit, Install, Control, Post-Exploit)
 - `a set of tools that allow information gathering, scanning, exploitation, exploit development, post-exploitation, and more.`

-- Components:
+## Components:
-  - **msfconsole**: The main command-line interface.
+  - `msfconsole: The main command-line interface.`
-  - Modules: small components built to perform a specific task, such as exploiting a vulnerability, scanning a target, or performing a brute-force attack.
+  - `Modules: small components built to perform a specific task,` such as exploiting a vulnerability, scanning a target, or performing a brute-force attack.
-  - Tools: Stand-alone tools that will help vulnerability research, vulnerability assessment, or penetration testing.
+  - `Tools: Stand-alone tools` that will help vulnerability research, vulnerability assessment, or penetration testing.

 > Payloads are the code that will run on the target system.
 >